Click here to listen to a reading of this blog:

 Now, let me tell you that these boxes are wrapped wonderfully, with a durable cardboard box, tissue paper and even bear arms that open on the box like a real hug!
 The thought that has been put into the design and packaging is great, but the contents are even more well thought out.

-I received some scrummy chocolate (that was gluten free, too – woohoo), a smart mug and gorgeous blue nose teddy bear.
+I received some lovely chocolate (which was gluten-free, too – woohoo), a smart mug and gorgeous blue nose teddy bear.
 I was really touched that someone had thought to do this for me, gone to the effort and spent money sending me such a thoughtful surprise in the post.
 And I love receiving cards and surprises in the post.

 The contents had been especially chosen for that particularly tough time I was going through – a cuddly toy for comfort, chocolate for a treat and a mug for warm, soothing cups of tea.
 When I’ve ordered them in the past, I’ve had movie night themed boxes sent to film buff friends and I’ve used the ‘create your own’ option too, putting together my own contents to suit that specific person.